kravchik/aoc2023/README.md

 ### Day 23

 When you implement pruning - you find the solution in an hour instead of years.
-When you prune really carefully, you solve the search in a minute, instead of an hour.
+When you prune really carefully, you solve the search in a second, instead of an hour.